Worcester boiler low pressure gauge

 Is low boiler pressure dangerous?

 No, low boiler pressure is not dangerous.
-If your boiler pressure is too low then the boiler will not work, but it will not make it dangerous.
+If your boiler pressure is too low the boiler will not work, but it will not make it dangerous.
 You should repressurise the boiler if you have low pressure to stop it from breaking down.

 Author